google/node-sec-roadmap/chapter-2/dynamism.md

    but also for deep dependencies with which they are unfamiliar leading to poor developer experience.
 *  Whitelist without scrutiny leading to the original security problem.
-*  Lead them to not use modules to solve problems and instead roll their own leading to poor developer experience, and possibly additional security problems.
+*  Lead them to not use available modules to solve problems and instead roll their own leading to poor developer experience, and possibly [LQC][] problems.

 We need to ensure that only source code written with production constraints in mind loads in production without increasing the burden